-If you enable email ownership verification, when a user submits a registration request, PingFederate sends an email ownership verification message to the email address.
-The message is valid for a configurable period.
-If the user cannot find the message, they can request another one by accessing the email ownership verification endpoint.
-Moreover, if you enable profile management, the profile management page displays a reminder until the user verifies the email address.
+When you enable these settings, PingFederate generates a notification message for email ownership verification as the user submits the registration request.
+The email-verification message is valid for a configurable amount of time, 24 hours by default.
+If the user cannot find the previously sent message, the user can request another one by accessing the email ownership verification endpoint.
+Moreover, if profile management is enabled, the profile management page displays a reminder until the user verifies the associated email address as well.
 Like other local identity fields, the email verification status is stored in the directory and can be relayed to the applicable target applications through identity provider (IdP) authentication policies.

 - Go to .

 On the Email Verification tab, select the Enable

 Email Ownership Verification check box to offer users the opportunity

 to verify the email address associated with their accounts.

 The Email Verification tab appears only when you select the Enable Registration check box or the Enable Profile Management check box on the Profile Info tab.